moise-mulungu/mixed-react-projects/src/features/easy-chat/easy-chat-requirements.md

 ## User Authentication:
 This could be simple username/password authentication or integration with OAuth providers like Google, Facebook, etc.
+DM: could be version 2 (v2) as you can just let anyone chat, in the first version (make a text field where user can enter his/her name)

 ## Real-time Messaging:
 This is the core feature of any chat application.
 You would need a way to send and receive messages in real-time.
 This could be achieved using WebSockets or a real-time database like Firebase.

 ## Message History:
 You should be able to store and retrieve past messages.
 This could be done using a database.
+DM: could be v2 since v1 could show just todays chats, or chats that have build up since the server was restarted.

 ## User Presence Information:
 Indicators to show whether a user is online, offline, or idle.
+DM: possible v2 like the auth can be v2

 ## Typing Indicators:
 To show when another user is typing a message.

 ## Read Receipts:
 To show when a message has been read by the recipient.
+DM: v2?

 ## Private and Group Chats:
 The ability to have one-on-one chats as well as group conversations.
+DM: I won't comment on v2 anymore, because I think you get the idea.
+Make the most simple version for v1, then start making enhancements.
+You might do each new enhancement separately, as a module that can be required by the main app - this let's you write blog posts about each new enhancement.

 ## Notifications:
 Users should be notified of new messages when they are not actively using the chat application.